JJNod88/jjn-pp2-tbc/README.md

 ### Layout
     * I decided to go with just one page for the site, with all content and functions accessible from the landing page
-    * It has a relateale background image, with a background gradient for improved content visibility.
+    * It has a relateable background image, with a background gradient for improved content visibility.
     * The site flows appropriately from Top to Bottom.
-Header, H1 title, rules div, game div, result div, sscore div and finally a footer displaying a simple thank you message
+Header, H1 title, rules div, game div, result div, score div and finally a footer displaying a simple thank you message
     * Font has been kept consistent.
 FleBox was primarily used for the display of each Div.
 Supporting the contents alignment and responsiveness.
-    * Appropriate use of only one H1, and then h2 and h3 utilised repectively
+    * Appropriate use of only one H1, and then h2 and h3 utilised respectively
-    * To ensure the content was disoplayed appropriately, the rules section was confined to a button, that hid the div unless a button was clicked
+    * To ensure the content was displayed appropriately, the rules section was confined to a button, that hid the div unless a button was clicked
-    * each div / section of the site has a clear prupose, and is manipulated in some way by JavaScript making it interactive and an enjoyable experiene for the user
+    * each div / section of the site has a clear purpose, and is manipulated in some way by JavaScript making it interactive and an enjoyable experience for the user

 ### Navigation
     * Because there is only one page, the header of the site is basic.
 It consists of a home button which refreshes the page, and an audio button, that is used to toggle sound for the site.
     * The rules button and the close button are designed to hide and make visible the rules information div

 ### Functionality
-    * I needed to confirm what the sies game did and how it would create a good experience for the User
+    * I needed to confirm what the sites game did and how it would create a good experience for the User
     * once i decided on the Rock Paper Scissor game, i needed to identify the process behind this:
         * theGame function().
 This was the pivotal function that provided the foundations of each choice and how it compared with the computers choice.
         * userclick Function() = 5 buttons representing each selection of Rock, Paper, Scissors, Lizard Spock
         * Each button identified as a click, which represented a user Selection
-        * setChoices function() = acted as the comps selection. compared with the Comps automaed Choice =
+        * setChoices function() = acted as the comps selection. compared with the Comps automated Choice =
-        * User Draws, userWins, userLoses functions() = once a Selection was made, a result was displayed identoifying the result.
+        * User Draws, userWins, userLoses functions() = once a Selection was made, a result was displayed identifying the result.
 This shows the user if they won, drew or lost, what their selection was and what the Comp chose
         * roundReset function() = reset the round once a score of 10 was achieved
         * gameReset Function() = reset the game once a score of 3 rounds was achieved
-        * showRules, closeRuled functions() = This provided the functiomality of hiding and making visible the rules div
+        * showRules, closeRuled functions() = This provided the functionality of hiding and making visible the rules div
         * A set of highly identifiable variables
         * A Dom content Loader event listener to ensure the site was loaded correctly before certain functions were made available.